 Since 2015, Leadership Greater Washington has embarked on a series of Leadership Exchanges dedicated to connecting LGW Members to prominent leadership programs on a national and international level.

-The Putting Racism on the Table series will underscore the importance of understanding the history of race in America.
+The Civil Rights Learning Journey series will underscore the importance of understanding the history of race in America.
 After we complete this series, all LGW Members are invited to explore history first-hand on a learning journey to the South.
 This is an opportunity to build a deeper understanding of the movement for civil rights and racial justice in America.
 Over the course of 3.5 days, we will visit major museums, houses of worship that played significant roles in the activism of the 1960s, and sites of key protests.
-We will meet individuals who were leaders on the ground in the 1960s and those who are pushing for change today.
+We will meet individuals who were leaders on the ground in the 1960s and those who are pushing for change today, including: